paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 > **Note:** \
 > System can be launched with re-enabling and will still provide some security improvements.
 Re-enabling will be launched in an upgrade after the initial deployment.

 Fully pushing out offending validator out of the validator set it too risky in case of a dispute bug, non-determinism or sacrifice attacks.
-Main issue lies in skewing the numbers in approval checking so instead of fully fully blocking disabled nodes a different approach can be taken - one were only some functionalities are disabled ([**Point 5.**](#system-overview)).
+Main issue lies in skewing the numbers in approval checking so instead of fully blocking disabled nodes a different approach can be taken - one were only some functionalities are disabled ([**Point 5.**](#system-overview)).
 Once of those functionalities can be approval voting which as pointed above is so crucial that even in a disabled state nodes should be able to participate in it ([**Point 7.**](#system-overview)).

 > **Note:** \